-- 1. This department is governed by the rules and regulations of the Eastern Colorado Round-Up.
-Exhibitors in this department may be county residents, direct relatives, or residents of adjacent counties.
-All entries in all departments must be the original work of the exhibitor (except for historic photographs and assistance allowed with duet or group quilts).
-Exhibiting someone else's work will be considered plagiarism and will not be judged. - Entries accepted Tuesday of Fair Week: 1:00 -6:00 p.m.
-All exhibit items must be entered on Tuesday; except fresh baked foods, fresh flowers or garden produce must be entered Tuesday and in place by 8:30 a.m.
-Wednesday. - 3.
-Judging will begin 9:00 a.m. on Wednesday of Fair Week for all Sections.
-Judging may be restricted to spectators.
-Judges may comment on entries and take question after judging is complete. - 4.
+- This department is governed by the rules and regulations of the Eastern Colorado Round-Up.
+Exhibitors in this department may be county residents, direct relatives, or residents of the adjacent counties.
+All entries in all departments must be the original work of the exhibitor (except for assistance allowed with duet or group quilts).
+Exhibiting someone else's work will be considered plagiarism and will not be judged. - 2.
+Entries accepted Monday of Fair Week: 1:00 6:00 p.m.
+All exhibit items must be entered on Monday; except fresh baked foods, fresh flowers or garden produce must be entered Monday and in place by 8:30 a.m.
+Tuesday. - 3.
+Judging will begin at 9:00 a.m. on Tuesday of Fair Week for all Sections.
+BUILDING WILL BE CLOSED DURING JUDGING. - 4.
 Each exhibitor must designate the class as they enter their exhibit.
 Entries must remain as entered.
 Entries may be moved to another class or department depending upon the clerk or judge's discretion.
-Exhibitor should have entry tags filled out ahead of check-in time, if possible.
+Exhibitors should have entry tags filled out ahead of check-in time, if possible.
 Entry tags may be picked up at the CSU Extension Office in advance of the fair. - 5.
-All entries must be finished articles, must be original work of the exhibitor, and completed within the past two years.
+All Entries must be finished articles, must be original work of the exhibitor, and completed within the past two years.
 Articles that have been previously entered at the Round-Up will not be accepted.
-4-H projects may be entered in Open Class the following year after being exhibited in 4-H Building. - 6.
+4-H projects may be entered in Open Class the following year after being exhibited in the 4-H Building. - MAXIMUM ENTRIES ALLOWED PER EXHIBITOR PRESCHOOL 25, YOUTH 35, TEEN 50, ADULT 65.
 Each exhibitor will be limited to one entry per class.
-Entry cannot be duplicated in miscellaneous or other classes. - Classes may be added at the superintendent's discretion with a minimum of three similar entries. - 8.
-Baked goods may be checked out after judging is completed providing the following size pieces are left on exhibit: 3" wedge of cake; 1/6 of pie; 1/3 loaf of bread; 3 rolls; 3 cookies.
-No baked food sale - One Judge's Choice award will be selected in each section for a special \$5.00 premium.
+Entry cannot be duplicated in miscellaneous or other classes. - 7.
+Classes may be added at the superintendent's discretion with a minimum of three similar entries. - Baked goods can be checked out after judging is completed providing the following size pieces are left on exhibit: 3" wedge of cake: 1/6th of pie; 1/3 loaf of bread; 1 roll, 1 cookie.
+Baked goods may be donated to the Blue Ribbon Bake Sale. - 9.
+One Judges Choice Award will be selected in each section for a special \$5.00 premium - In all sections Teen exhibitors (13-19 years), Youth (6-12 years) Pre-K (2-5 years) will be judged separate from Adults.

-- In all sections Teen exhibitors (Teen 13-19 years), Youth (6-12 years), Pre-K Youth (2-5 years) will be judged separate from Adults. - 11.
-To be eligible for a High Point Award in any section, exhibitor must have at least 3 class entries earning placing ribbons. - High Point rosettes & all awards will be presented in a short ceremony on Thursday at 3:00 p.m.
-Other ribbons and prizes/money will be picked up on entry checkout. - 13.
-The building hours: 8:00 a.m. to 6:00 p.m.
-Tuesday, Wednesday and Friday; 8:00 a.m. to 7:00 p.m. on Thursday. - 14.
-All entries will be released on Saturday from Noon to 2:00 p.m.
+- 11. To be eligible for a High Point Award in any section, exhibitor must have at least 3 class entries earning placing ribbons. - 12.
+High Point rosettes and all awards will be presented in a short ceremony on Thursday at 3:00 p.m.
+Other ribbons and prizes/ money will be picked up on entry checkout. - 13.
+The building hours: Tuesday After judging Is completed to 6:00 p.m.; Wednesday: 8:00 a.m. to 6:00 p.m.: Thursday and Friday 8:00 a.m. to 7:00 p.m - 14.
+All entries will be released on Saturday from 8:00 a.m. to 11:00 a.m.